François Perrier (psychoanalyst)

-François Perrier (/fr/; 25 July 1922 – 2 August 1990) was a French doctor, psychiatrist, and psychoanalyst.
+François Perrier (/fr/; 25 July 1922 – 2 August 1990) was a French psychiatrist, and psychoanalyst.

 Perrier played a prominent role in Lacanianism and in post-Lacanian psychoanalysis.

 He was born and died in Paris.

 Career

 Perrier studied medicine and psychiatry in Paris; and became a psychoanalyst after a first analysis with Maurice Bouvet, a second with Sasha Nacht, and a third with Jacques Lacan.

 As a Lacanian, he became one of the so-called 'three musketeers' of leading disciples, to be known as the 'troika': Serge Leclaire, Wladimir Granoff and François Perrier.

 Perrier was called by Élisabeth Roudinesco "the wandering troubadour of Lacanianism, naive and passionate, as whimsical as his master (whose genius he lacked), but a prodigious theorist of female sexuality, hysteria, and love".

 In a more critical judgement, linking his obsessive father complex to his ambivalent search for a psychoanalytic master, she also considered him to have frittered away his career "between presumptiousness and aimlessness".